Planning Your First International Trip

 20-Enjoy the Trip!

-All the hard work is done and all this planning should eliminate any travel hassles you may face.
-Enjoy the ride and enjoy your destination!
+All the hard work is done, and all this planning should limit the number of travel hassles you may face.
+Enjoy the ride, enjoy your destination, and make some great family memories!